LiGuer/Math/note/Graph.md

     Undirected Garph, is a type of graph that does not distingush the direction of edges.
     $$E = \{\{v_i, v_j\}\ |\ v_i, v_j \in V\}$$

-    Directed Graph, is a type of graph that distingush the direction of edges.
+    Directed Graph, is a type of graph that distingush the direction of edges and its edge set is a set of ordered pairs.
     $$E = \{(v_i, v_j)\ |\ v_i, v_j \in V\}$$

   - Perperty